daattali/beautiful-jekyll/_posts/2023-03-14-di-modern-coding.md

 Dependency Injection (DI) is a programming concept that aims to reduce the coupling between components by decoupling the creation of dependencies from their use.
 In other words, instead of a component creating its own dependencies, it relies on an external entity to provide them.
 This external entity is usually a container or a framework responsible for managing dependencies.

 In practice, this means that instead of hardcoding dependencies within a class or method, the dependencies are passed to the class or method as parameters.
-This way, the class or method becomes more reusable, testable, and flexible.
+This way, the class or method becomes more reusable, testable and flexible.
 Additionally, it promotes the Single Responsibility Principle (SRP) by allowing the components to focus on their primary responsibility without worrying about creating or managing dependencies.

 For example, consider a class that sends an email.
 Without DI, the class may create its own instance of an email service, which creates tight coupling between the two components.
 On the other hand, with DI, the email service can be injected into the class as a dependency, making it more modular and decoupled.